sysfce2/ghc/docs/users_guide/bugs.rst

    as a single qualified operator rather than the two lexemes ``M`` and ``.\``.

--  ``forall`` is always a reserved keyword at the type level, contrary to the Haskell Report, which allows type variables to be named ``forall``.
+-  ``forall`` is always a reserved keyword, contrary to the Haskell Report, which allows variables and type variables to be named ``forall``.
    Note that this does not imply that GHC always enables the :extension:`ExplicitForAll` extension.
 Even without this extension enabled, reserving ``forall`` as a keyword has significance.
 For instance, GHC will